Before we understand what makes a great face moisturiser, we first need to understand why we need it.

 Some of the ingredients that support a good moisturiser include

 Are a type of fat that holds skin cells in the top layers of skin together.
 Like a grout between skin cells they work to seal in moisture on your skins surface, preventing loss of hydration and helping maintain a healthy skin barrier.
 As a consequence your fine lines will reduce and you’ll be more protected from environmental irritation.
-Alas as we age, the natural ceramides that help keep our skin hydrated gets depleted which is where moisturisers such as Elizabeth Arden’s Flawless Future Moisture Cream comes in handy.
-Not only is it powered by ceramides but also has SPF30 to protect against harsh UV.
+Alas as we age, the natural ceramides that help keep our skin hydrated gets depleted which is where moisturisers come in handy.
+Not only can they be powered by ceramides but some also has SPF30 to protect against harsh UV.

 Hyaluronic acid (HA) is a sugar found naturally in our skin that holds water and helps keep it hydrated and plump.
 The HA within our bodies holds a thousand times its weight in water to not only retain all that moisture in our skin and joints, but also prevent all that moisture from evaporating into the air.
 Its ability to draw water to the surface of your skin means it can help to keep skin moisturised throughout the day.
-To keep your Hyaluronic Acids levels up, consider our popular new generation L'Oreal Revitalift Filler serum which contains 1.5% pure HA for all day moisture control.
+To keep your Hyaluronic Acids levels up, consider serums with hyaluronic acid for all day moisture control.

 Retinol (Vitamin A) and Pro Retinol

 Retinol is another name for Vitamin A while Pro-Retinol is a derivative of Vitamin A. Both Retinol and Pro Retinol convert to Retinoic Acid to be used by the skin and has proven anti ageing properties such as reducing fine lines and wrinkles.
 The Pro Retinol is considered to be more gentle and more easily tolerated by the skin.
-Products such as our L’Oreal Revitalift Hydrating Day Cream SPF30 comes packed with that clever pre cursor ‘Pro Retinol’ to tackle and reduce fine lines and wrinkles.
+Products such as our Loreal day creams comes packed with that clever pre cursor ‘Pro Retinol’ to tackle and reduce fine lines and wrinkles.
 And because Pro Retinol is gentler it can also be a great option for sensitive skin.

 Clearly there’s many more talked about ingredients that good moisturisers have to offer, but lets not forget the basics too of a good diet that includes fresh fruit and vegetables.
 Now we don’t advocate going the way of the ancient greeks by squishing food onto your face every day, but by simply ingesting it the old fashioned way you’ll receive a good dose of powerful antioxidants that help to protect skin from the cellular damage caused by free radicals.
 Free radicals, smoking, pollution and sunlight can cause wrinkling and age spots.